Parametrized higher category theory: Join and slice

-Combining (2) of the above proposition with Lm. \ref{funclem2} (2) (which supplies a trivial marked fibration $\underline{\Fun}_S(S^\sharp, C) \to C$), we obtain a map $C_{(p,S)/} \to C$ which is a marked fibration and a left fibration, and such that for any $f: K \to L$, the triangle
+Combining (2) of the above proposition with Lemma~\ref{funclem2} (2) (which supplies a trivial marked fibration $\underline{\Fun}_S(S^\sharp, C) \to C$), we obtain a map $C_{(p,S)/} \to C$ which is a marked fibration and a left fibration, and such that for any $f: K \to L$, the triangle

 commutes.